Job for collecting opinions on the street

 One homeless street debater in London used this for more than 3 month and got off the streets with the money he earned.
 He now has a place to stay and a steady job.
 On average he earned 70 pounds per day and the maximum money he earned per day was 180 pounds.

-Street debating is not just a thing for homeless people.
-From politicians to chefs, anybody can become a street debater to question the society.
+Anybody can become a street debater.
 The device data is open source and can be made by anyone.
-You might bump into some random street debaters on the street.
+You might bump into some random street debaters on the street ;)

 Project Details